 Jingzhen Ginger Yang, PhD, MPH

-Dr. Jingzhen (Ginger) Yang is a Professor of Pediatrics at Nationwide Children’s Hospital and The Ohio State University (OSU) College of Medicine.
-She is also a Professor of Epidemiology at the OSU College of Public Health.
-Dr. Yang’s primary research interest is injury prevention with an emphasis on injuries to children and adolescents.
+Dr. Jingzhen (Ginger) Yang is a Principal Investigator at the Center for Injury Research and Policy, of the Abigail Wexner Research Institute at Nationwide Children’s Hospital.
+She is a Professor of Pediatrics at The Ohio State University College of Medicine, with a courtesy appointment in the Department of Epidemiology in The Ohio State University College of Public Health.
+Dr. Yang’s primary research interest is injury prevention, with an emphasis on injuries to children and adolescents.
 Much of her current research focuses on the trajectory of recovery from sports-related mild traumatic brain injuries (TBI) among children as well as parental engagement in teen driving safety.
 Dr. Yang’s research interests address some of the leading causes of death and disability among children in the US and worldwide.
 Dr. Yang has a national and international reputation as a consummate researcher and is recognized for her leadership in the field of injury prevention.
 Dr. Yang’s research has not only advanced scientific knowledge but also significantly impacted children and their families by preventing and reducing the burden of injuries.

 Funding for Dr. Yang’s work has been provided primarily through the National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC).
-This research includes studies that monitor physical and cognitive rest following sports-related concussion for optimal recovery, and evaluate the effects of state traumatic brain injury laws on rates and patterns of pediatric concussions and concussion-related healthcare utilization.
-Dr. Yang is currently directing an NIH-funded R01 study to assess the effectiveness of an evidence-based, parent-focused teen driving safety program on the driving practices of teen drivers who have received a traffic violation.
+This research includes studies that monitor physical and cognitive rest following sports-related concussion for optimal recovery, and evaluate the effects of state TBI laws on rates and patterns of pediatric concussions and concussion-related healthcare utilization.
+Currently, Dr. Yang is directing three NIH-funded R01 studies.
+Two R01s are randomized controlled trials that test the effectiveness, implementation and cost-effectiveness of parent-focused driving safety programs on the safe driving practices of teen drivers who have received a traffic violation.
+The third R01 is a longitudinal observational study that examines driving performance of teens after mild traumatic brain injury.